erikalopresti/virginia-voting-precincts/README.md

 - **2009-2010** - November General, clipped shoreline, split by CD, split by HD
 ## Attributes
 ### Shapefile attributes
-- **precinctID** - Eight digit number consisting of the county FIPS code from the US Census Bureau concatenated with the precinct code.
-This is a unique number for every precinct within a given election.
+- **precinctID** - Corresponds to the GEOID for VTDs in US Census Bureau files.
 - **precinctCo** - Precinct code.
-Corresponds to the VTD number in US Census Bureau files.
+Corresponds to the VTDFP in US Census Bureau files.
 - **precinct** - Precinct name.
 - **localityCo** - Locality code.
+Corresponds to the COUNTYFP in US Census Bureau files.
 - **locality** - Name of the locality (county or independent city)
 - **congDist** - Congressional district current for the map year.
 - **senateDist** - Senate of Virginia district current for the map year.
 - **hodDist** - House of Delegates district current for the map year.
-- **actVoters** - Number of active registered voters in the precinct (or split precinct portion) at the time of the election.
+- **actVoters** - Number of active registered voters in the precinct and district.
-- **precUid** - PrecinctUid given in the .csv files of Individual Election Results from the Virginia Department of Elections.
+- **precUid** - PrecinctUid given in the .csv files of Election Results from the VA Dept. of Elections.
-- **localUid** - LocalityUid given in the .csv files of Individual Election Results from the Virginia Department of Elections.
+- **localUid** - LocalityUid given in the .csv files of Election Results from the VA Dept. of Elections.
 - **changeDate** - Date of last known change to the precinct boundaries, name or number.
 - **lastChange** - Last known change to the precinct boundaries, name or number.
 ### Split precinct map attributes
 - **distSplits** - District splits within the precinct.
-- **hdPrecinct** - For maps showing precincts split by House of Delegates district boundaries.
-Unique identifyer (House of Delegates district number concatenated with precinctID) for each precinct or precinct split portion.
+- **cdPrecinct** - PrecinctID prefixed by Congressional district number.
-- **sdPrecinct** - For maps showing precincts split by State Senate district boundaries.
-Unique identifyer (State Senate district number concatenated with precinctID) for each precinct or precinct split portion.
+- **sdPrecinct** - PrecinctID prefixed by Senate of Virginia district number.
-- **cdPrecinct** - For maps showing precincts split by Congressional district boundaries.
-Unique identifyer (Congressional district number concatenated with precinctID) for each precinct or precinct split portion.
+- **hdPrecinct** - PrecinctID prefixed by House of Delegates district number.
 ## Full Index of Files
 [Virginia Voting Precincts Repository](https://github.com/erikalopresti/virginia-voting-precincts)
 ### Files by Year